CheckSimGames/Catcher/README.md

 Catch the falling objects from the top of the screen.

 The game ends when a falling object hits the ground at the bottom of the screen.

+## Code Files

+The `Food.swift`, `Ground.swift`, and `Player.swift` files in the Shared folder have the code for the GameplayKit entities.

+The `PhysicsComponent.swift`, `SpriteComponent.swift`, and `TransformComponent.swift` files in the Shared folder have the code for the GameplayKit components.

+The `ContactNotifiable.swift` and `PhysicsBody.swift` files have code for the collision detection along with the extension file at the end of the `GameScene.swift` file.
+The files are in the Shared folder.